 Cap and trade: Emissions reductions at low cost

-California’s cap-and-trade program, which began on January 1, 2013, is a crucial part of Assembly Bill 32 (AB 32), California’s pioneering Global Warming Solutions Act.
-Cap and trade will yield nearly 20% of the total pollution cuts under AB 32, as laid out in the CARB approved blueprint for reducing the state's greenhouse gas (GHG) emissions to 1990 levels by 2020, or about 18% below the business-as-usual level.
+California’s cap-and-trade program, which began on January 1, 2013, is a crucial part of Assembly Bill 32 (AB 32), the state’s pioneering Global Warming Solutions Act.
+Cap and trade acts as a “safety net,” ensuring that the state reaches its climate goals even when the reductions from other policies under AB 32 fall short.
+California Air Resource Board (CARB) approved Scoping Plan, the blueprint for reducing the state's greenhouse gas (GHG) emissions to 1990 levels by 2020, or about 16% below the business-as-usual level.

 Cap-and-trade program design